drewlamur/snow-sync/README.md

 cd <path>/gems/snow_sync-<version>
 ```

-* Create a test_configs.yml file
+* Integration tests use a test record in the instance (e.g. a script include)
-* Create a test record in the instance (ex: a test script include)
+* Unit tests are all stubbed out
 * Setup the test configurations in the test_configs.yml
 * Configuration path is the current working directory
 * Append /api/now/table/ to the base_url